patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/CloseButton/CloseButton.md

 import { CloseIcon } from '@patternfly/react-icons';
 import CloseButton from '@patternfly/react-component-groups/dist/dynamic/CloseButton';

-The **CloseButton** component is a standardize close button that is recommended to be used thorough out projects.
+**Close button**

+The close button component provides a way for users to exit a modal, dialogue, or similar action.

-### Example
+### Example ###

-The following example shows a close button with an onClick call back.
-Other then variant, all props that a PatternFly button uses are supported.
+You can use  onClick  to execute a callback when a user selects the close button.

+To further customize a close button, you can also utilize all properties of the [button component](/components/button), with the exception of variant.

 ```js file="./CloseButtonExample.tsx"